-In 1984, the book Subway Art, by Martha Cooper and Henry Chalfant, was released.
-It documented New York’s early 1980s graffiti scene, and its impact was huge.
-Graffiti artists worldwide flocked to it, finding inspiration int its pages—you could almost forget how much Cooper and Chalfant initially struggled to get their work published.
+In 1984, Martha Cooper and Henry Chalfant released their book Subway Art.
+It documented New York’s early 1980s graffiti scene, and its impact was huge—but Cooper and Chalfant had initially struggled to get their work published.

 In the 1970s, both Cooper and Chalfant started photographing graffiti independently.
 At the time, Cooper was working for the NY Post and Chalfant was an artist.
 They met at an exhibition of Chalfant’s work in 1980, and realized that they had different but complementary aesthetics.
 Cooper photographed graffiti within the context of the city—sometimes waiting hours to capture the right shot—while Chalfant focused more on the artwork.
 They worked together with the writers to shoot the newest art.
 Said Cooper, “We often got messages on our answering machines telling us when new pieces were running.”